Rate this page:

 The following PDFs show the database schemas for different Jira versions:

 The database schema is also described in WEB-INF/classes/entitydefs/entitymodel.xml in the Jira web application.
-The entitymodel.xml file has an XML definition of all Jira database tables, table columns, and their data type.
+The entitymodel.xml file has an XML definition of all Jira database tables, table columns, and their data types.
 Some of the relationships between tables also appear in the file.

 Entity Engine and working with the Jira database